 Each student has a well-planned and unique work experience placement based on their aspirations for their own future.
 Every pupil undertakes two internal work placements within the school; acting as SSA’s, Catering Assistants, Assistant Clerical Offices and Assistant Site Managers.

 Every year each student completes Work Experience in the Community.
-This year’s placements have included – Pizza Hut, Burtons Biscuit Factory, Devon Hair, Cancer Research shop, Nibbles Café, Toy Land, Morrisons, Animal Grooming and CJ Cycles.
+Previous placements have included – Pizza Hut, Burtons Biscuit Factory, Devon Hair, Cancer Research shop, Nibbles Café, Toy Land, Morrisons, Animal Grooming and CJ Cycles.
+Students also have access to the new enterprise trailer whereby they can put their skills to the test in real life functional situations!

 Next steps in Education and moving on to adult life